marciliokatoula-OU/Privacy_Security/README.md

-# Simple Password Generator & Vault
+# Password Generator & Vault

 This is a minimal Flask app that lets you:
 - Create an account and sign in